alonitac/DevOpsBootcampUPES/tutorials/networking_ssh.md

 # Exercises

 Since the essence of SSH is communication between two machines, you will be running a Docker container on your local machine, and communicating with this container from your local machine.
-If you are not familiar with containers, don’t worry, they will be taught later on.
-For now, think about Docker containers as a small, lightweight OS running within your real OS  (we don’t believe we say that… Docker containers are **far away** from being small OS!).
+If you are not familiar with containers, don't worry, they will be taught later on.
+For now, think about Docker containers as a small, lightweight OS running within your real OS  (we don't believe we say that… Docker containers are **far away** from being small OS!).

 Pre-requisites:

-1. Install Docker on your machine if you don’t have it yet.
+1. Install Docker on your machine if you don't have it yet.
 2. Generate RSA key pair using the `ssh-keygen` command. **Important:** usually the default directory to store keys is the `~/.ssh`.
 But in this exercise set, you must store the generated key outside the `~/.ssh` directory).
 3. Run the container by: